 To apply, students have to fill out and submit the online application form.
 In order for their application to be considered, they must have an average of 4 (a B in the British or American system) on their last available transcript (except those students applying for the Freshman year), a copy of which has to be uploaded as part of the online application.

 The likely outcome of an online application that meets our requirements is an invitation to sit our entrance exam.
 The possible outcomes of the examination are ‘successful’ (invitation to interview), ‘unsuccessful’ (not invited for interview) and ‘waitlist’.
 Waitlisted candidates may be invited to interview after the second round of examinations has been completed.
 After the interview period students will be notified of ‘offer’ (directly admitted to the programme), ‘unsuccessful’ (not admitted to the programme) and ‘waitlist’.
 Waitlisted candidates will be notified once the number of remaining places (if any) has been ascertained.
 In some cases, it may be decided to offer a place to a candidate who, it is felt, would benefit from an additional year in order to refine his or her areas of interests.
 It should be noted that the policy of Institute is not to publish or make known any scores or test results.
-However, unsuccessful applicants may request personal feedback on their performance by writing to email@example.com.
+However, unsuccessful applicants may request personal feedback on their performance by writing to firstname.lastname@example.org.